dmidlo/histdata.com-tools/docs/temporal-orchestration-runtime-runbook.md

 - Full-dataset campaign batches should run as bounded symbol/format/timeframe slices.
 For each slice, run download/extract, then `--repo-quality`; normal execution keeps cache artifacts.
 The `.repo` file and detailed quality reports are the durable audit artifacts.
-When disk pressure requires cleanup, run it only after `--repo-quality` succeeds and never remove `.repo` or reports.
-The issue-240 cache cleanup removes canonical `.data` cache files with `find <slice-target> -name .data -type f -delete`; more aggressive low-disk runs may remove the entire slice working directory after `.repo` and reports have been written.
+When disk pressure requires source cleanup, use `--build-cache` for supported ASCII `M1` or tick quote datasets so the run leaves only canonical `.data` caches.
+Perform any broader cleanup only after `--repo-quality` succeeds and never remove `.repo` or reports.
 Source checkouts whose doctor output reports `platform.executable_bundled=false` need an explicit Temporal executable, a verified cache entry, or network access for first-run provisioning.
 - Use `--quality-report PATH` to write the full JSON report.
 The report schema